Schlon24/NBA_4thQuarter_Analysis/README.md

-# NBA 4th Quarter Analysis :Project Overview
+# NBA 4th Quarter Analysis: Project Overview
 * compares the first three quarters with the last quarter --> less points in the 4th quarter are a result of slower pace(less possesions), not because of more defensiv intensity
 * scraped the games and boxscore stats of the 2019/2020 season (until the hiatus at the 11th March 2020, beacause of Covid-19)
 * Engineered advanced stats from the traditional stats